arnav2802/Modern-UI-Website-React-Tailwind-CSS/README.md

+# Modern UI website using react and tailwind CSS

+Used multiple rich assets to give a high quality touch to the website and used many libraries of react to create a great visual effect on the website.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.